 The existence unsupported hash is not considered to be a failure unless no supported hashes are available for a given Manifest entry.

-A minimum set of depreciated checksums shall be maintained only to support old package manager versions where needed by historically used trees:
+A minimum set of deprecated checksums shall be maintained only to support old package manager versions where needed by historically used trees:

-- New package manager versions should NOT use depreciated checksums in
+- New package manager versions should NOT use deprecated checksums in

-- New trees with that have never used the depreciated checksums may omit them for reasons of size, but are still strongly suggested to include them.
+- New trees with that have never used the deprecated checksums may omit them for reasons of size, but are still strongly suggested to include them.

-- Removal of depreciated checksums shall happen after no less than 18 months or one major Portage version cycle, whichever is greater.
+- Removal of deprecated checksums shall happen after no less than 18 months or one major Portage version cycle, whichever is greater.

 For the current Portage, both SHA1 and RIPEMD160 should be immediately removed, as they present no advantages over the already present SHA256.
 SHA256 cannot be replaced immediately with SHA512, as existing Portage versions need at least one supported algorithm present (SHA256 support was added in June 2006), so it must be retained for some while.